·

 FAQs About how to tip in thailand

-200 Baht is considered a very generous tip in Thailand, especially if you have exceptional service.
-The general rule of thumb for tipping in Thailand is between 10% to 15% of whatever service you’ve received.
+200 Baht is considered a very generous tip in Thailand, especially for exceptional service.
+The general guideline is 10-15% of whatever service you’ve received, so 200 THB would be appropriate for higher-end services like spa treatments or private tours.

 Swing at Viking I Beach on Phi Phi Islands.Thailand.
 Phi Phi Islands are a popular tour destination from Phuket and Krabi.